“I tell’ee! Have nothin’ to do wi’it!”

 The giant herdsman leaned way down from the top of his hill and sent forth a breath of flame which singed Gwrthyr’s beard and set his horse to running.
 The others backed off a bit but didn’t leave the field.

-“We come from Arthur’s court upon great quest” said Gwrthyr.
+“We come from Arthur’s court upon great quest” shouted Gwrthyr.
 “Know’st aught of the maiden Olwen?” they cried.

-“Aye!” and the giant herdsman leaned down again towards them.
+“Aye!” and the giant herdsman laughed, the sound was like the wind in the forest, and leaned down again towards them.
 All the seven knights backed up their horses quickly.
 “Aye, I knows of Olwen.
 And where she steps the four white clovers spring up in her path for so she is called, the Maiden of the White Track.
 What want’st thee with her?”

 “She is my promised bride.”
 Culhwch shouted back, pushing his way through the others.
 And the giant laughed and laughed and laughed.